 EMS is a fast paced environment that is always changing and growing.
-In this fast paced environment it critical that Prairie EMS staff are highly skilled and trained.
+In this fast paced environment it critical that MHSW staff are highly skilled and trained.
 Moreover, we provide our staff with the best equipment available so they can provide the best medical care and treatment to the citizens of our communities.

 Are you looking for a dynamic career in the pre-hospital setting?

 All MHS West-Northeast staff work under the direction of a medical physician and a QI/QA department that routinely audits patient care reports.
 MHSW works collaboratively with Alberta Health Services to train staff and implement new policies and procedures.

 EMR's must take a two week course in advanced first aid and must be registered with the College of Paramedics in Alberta.
 Most EMRs work in the oil field industry.

 Primary Care Paramedic (PCP)

 A PCP must take a course that involves school study and practicum work and is usually completed in about a year.
 To work on an ambulance, PCPs must be registered with the College of Paramedics in Alberta.
 A PCP can work with another PCP on a BLS ambulance or can be paired with an ACP on an ALS ambulance.
 MHSW employs a number of PCPs for both ALS and BLS services.